shhQuiet/lunch/README.md

 - _places_ - Locations of places to eat lunch.
 - _visits_ - A log of visits to locations
-- _diners_ - People that may or may not have lunch.
+- _users_ - People that may or may not have lunch.

 The server is completely agnostic toward the contents of the objects.
 It only maintains the relationships between the objects in the collections:

 _places_ can have zero or more _visits_

-_visits_ can have zero or more _diners_ that were present during the visit
+_visits_ can have zero or more _users_ that were present during the visit

 _visits_ can have only one _place_